csimplestring/go-left-right/README.md

 In this library, an example left-right-pattern map was implemented to compare with the classic RWMutex-based map.

+You can apply the same technique on slice, list, stack etc, to make them concurrent-safe if it meets your case: high concurrency reads over a single-writer.

 ``` Go

 // Only writes: RWMutex-Map is 2x faster than LR-Map